d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 - Easily [connect docker containers with each other](https://zerotier.atlassian.net/wiki/spaces/SD/pages/7536656/Running+ZeroTier+in+a+Docker+Container)
 - Giving endpoints with changing IPs on the public internet a static IP (within the VDN)

-Some of the above points are obviously also realizable with a standard VPN software, but often require some/more configuration and often depend on a VPN server that must be active at all times for the connection to work.
-For ZT it's only needed for establishing the connection between two peers and it needs no configuration apart from creating a network & entering it on the clients.
+Some of the above use cases are obviously also realizable with a standard VPN software, but often require significantly more configuration and depend on a VPN server that must be active at all times for the connection to keep working.
+For ZT it's only needed for establishing the connection between two peers and it needs no configuration apart from creating a network & joining it with the clients.

 ## What was the motivation to create ZeroTier?
 The founder of ZeroTier wrote a few excellent blog posts on their reasoning behind creating a p2p VPN like system.
 Those posts/essays are really, really worth reading.
 Hence I only want to talk about the key takeaways of those articles and leave the rest for you to read yourself.